davidcarboni/restolino/README.md

 ### Run

 This is what you want, right?
 Minimum time-to-working.
-This runs on 8080 with remote debug on port 8000.
+This runs your app on port 8080 with remote debug on 8000.

     #!/bin/bash
     mvn clean package && java -Xdebug -Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=n -jar target/dependency/jetty-runner.jar target/myapp.war